CloudLabsAI-Azure/Assessment-Sample/Practice-Test/preview.md

-# **Adding Video Content File To Course**
+# **Adding a video file to a course**

 ###

 ### **Overview**

-The objective of this document is to know how we can add video to the On Demand labs which will be accessed through CloudLabs Portal.
+The objective of this document is to know how we can add video to the course which will be accessed through CloudLabs Portal.

 Follow the below steps to get started: -

 Navigate to [https://admin.cloudlabs.ai/](https://admin.cloudlabs.ai/) and Login to the Admin Centre or follow this detailed guide [click here](https://docs.cloudlabs.ai/Instructor/GettingStarted)

 1. Select your Tenant
-2. Click on **On Demand**** Labs** from the left navigation pane.
+2. Click on **On Demand Labs**  from the left navigation pane.
 3. Click on Edit under Actions.

 ![](./images/iq1.png)